JuliaLang/Pkg.jl/docs/src/api.md

 for interacting with Pkg.jl.
 The function API is recommended for non-interactive usage, for example in scripts.

+## General API Reference

+Certain options are generally useful and can be specified in any API call.
+You can specify these options by setting keyword arguments.

+### Redirecting output

+Use the `io::IOBuffer` keyword argument to redirect Pkg output.
+For example, `Pkg.add("Example"; io=devnull)` will discard any output produced by the `add` call.

 ## Package API Reference

 In the REPL mode, packages (with associated version, UUID, URL etc) are parsed from strings,